 The public may inspect the procedures, policy statements, bulletins, guidelines, interpretations, operating manuals, forms, and public records of the Authority at its office in Rocky Hill during regular business hours to the extent permitted by law.
-Requests for information about the Authority's programs shall be submitted in writing to the Executive Director at the Authority's offices.
-Requests for review of any Authority action shall be submitted in writing by any person affected to the Executive Director at the Authority's offices.

 B. OPERATION OF ORGANIZATION